Home » Repurposed Furniture » Repurposed Drawers Wall Cabinet

 use circular saw to cut drawer down to size

-The small battery powered circular saw was perfect to cut the drawer down to size.
+The small, battery-powered circular saw was perfect for cutting the drawer down to size.

 small drawer in large drawer to make wall cabinet

-At this point I was so excited with my genius idea.
+At this point, I was thrilled about my brilliant idea.
 But there was still work to be done!

 Shelf For Drawer